BerndiVader/MythicDenizenAddon/readme.md

 #### MythicMobsDeathEvent:

-- mm denizen death
+##### mm denizen death
+##### mythicmobs death

-  - returns: context.activemob context.victim context.killer context.drops context.money context.exp
+- **returns:** context.activemob context.victim context.killer context.drops context.money context.exp

-  - victim = dEntity of victim
+- *victim* = dEntity of victim
-  - activemob = dActiveMob of victim
+- *activemob* = dActiveMob of victim
-  - killer = dEntity of killer
+- *killer* = dEntity of killer
-  - drops = mythicmobs drops of event as list
+- *drops* = mythicmobs drops of event as list
-  - money = money drop as value
+- *money* = money drop as value
-  - exp = exp drop as value
+- *exp* = exp drop as value

-  - determine: change drops money exp values of the event:

-  - Changed attribute format for determine in mm denizen death.
-Because determine can only run once and will stop the remaining code after being executed.
-  - Use a list separeted by ";" Valid entries are: drops:dList;money:Value;exp:Value All entries of the list are optional.
+- **determine:** change drops money exp values of the event: Use a list separeted by ";" Valid entries are: drops:dList;money:Value;exp:Value All entries of the list are optional.
 Additinal info: determine should always be called at the end of the code because of the fact that it will stop executing the rest.

 ```
 Examples:

+	on mythicmobs death:
+	  - determine passively drops:li@
+	  - determine money:0;exp:0

 	on mm denizen death:
+	on mythicmobs death:
-	  - determine drops:li@;money:0;exp:0
+	  - determine drops:@li;money:0;exp:0

 	on mm denizen death:
-	  - determine money:0;exp:0

-	on mm denizen death:
+	on mythicmobs death:
-	  - determine money:0
+	  - determine passively money:0
+	  - determine exp:0
+	  - determine drops:@li
 ```

 #### MythicMobsSpawnEvent:

-- mm denizen spawn
+##### mm denizen spawn
+##### mythicmobs spawn

-  - returns: context.entity context.location context.level context.mobtype context.cancelled
+- **returns:** context.entity context.location context.level context.mobtype context.cancelled

-  - entity = dEntity of activemob
+- *entity* = dEntity of activemob
-  - location = dLocation
+- *location* = dLocation
-  - level = Integer value of the moblevel
+- *level* = Integer value of the moblevel
-  - mobtype = Mobtype of activemob as string
+- *mobtype* = Mobtype of activemob as string
-  - cancelled = Boolean value if event is cancelled or not. (cant be undo)
+- *cancelled or iscancelled* = Boolean value if event is cancelled or not. (cant be undo)

-  - event can be cancelled by determine true
+- **determine:** event can be cancelled by determine true

 #### CustomMechanics:

-- on mm denizen mechanic:
+##### on mm denizen mechanic:

-  - returns: context.skill context.args context.caster context.target context.targetlocation context.targettype context.trigger
+- **returns:** context.skill context.args context.caster context.target context.targetlocation context.targettype context.trigger

-  - context.skill = denizen skillname
+- *skill* = denizen skillname
-  - context.args = skill parameter
+- *args* = skill parameter
-  - context.caster = dEntity of the caster
+- *caster* = dEntity of the caster
-  - context.target = dEntity of target if target = entity
+- *target* = dEntity of target if target = entity
-  - context.targetlocatin = dLocation of target if target = location
+- *targetlocation* = dLocation of target if target = location
-  - context.targettype = returns NONE for no targetskill, ENTITY for entitytarget or LOCATION for locationtarget
+- *targettype* = returns NONE for no targetskill, ENTITY for entitytarget or LOCATION for locationtarget
-  - context.trigger = dEntity of trigger
+- *trigger* = dEntity of trigger

 - the event is fired if mythicmobs run the skill named "dskill"

 ```
 Example: